polyurichard/lectures/OOD/oo.md

 ```

 By using mock databases, we can isolate and assess our application logic without involving real database operations.
 The advantages include:
-- Increased speed by avoiding the latency of actual database transactions.
+- Increased speed of the unit test by avoiding the latency of actual database transactions.
 - Simplified testing by allowing the easy simulation of various database states.
 - Reliable and consistent outcomes, not influenced by external elements such as network interruptions or database downtimes.